 Support training sessions with kids, girls and young people in a smaller beach city in Costa Rica.
 Kids in Costa Rica do love football and dream to get professional

-Volunteer work in Costa Rica
+Volunteer programs in Costa Rica

 You will discover one of the biodiversity hotspots of the world, amazing beaches, and the famous "Pura Vida" lifestyle.
 There are many ways to have a positive impact on Costa Rica.
 The volunteer opportunities are plentiful, offering something for everybody.
 If this is your first time volunteering abroad, Costa Rica is a great place to start your international adventure.